 Chambéry was once the capital of Savoy, a duchy in southeastern France that joined France in 1860.
-It's heaven for outdoor sports, winter and summer, right at the foot of the Alps.
+It's heaven for outdoor activities and sports, winter and summer, right at the foot of the French Alps.

 It also has a compact but appealing old town, perfect for a wander through the history of Savoy.

 - Visit the Castle of the Dukes of Savoy, a historic castle that was once the duchy's seat.
 It houses a regional history museum and a chapel with a 70-bell carillon, the largest in Europe.